Sue Dowden Adv Dip Reg MBACP

 Wherever possible, we will meet at the same time and day each week, as this provides a sense of continuity to our work together.

-Each session is of 50 minutes' duration and the charge for counselling starts from £50 upwards per appointment depending on means.
+Each session is of 50 minutes' duration and the charge for counselling is £50 per appointment.
 Initial consultations last up to 90 minutes and are charged at £85.
 It is important to allow time to get to know each other and for you to decide if you would like to begin counselling with me.

 Brookmans Park is situated just outside Potters Bar and is easily accessible by road or public transport (including British Rail from Moorgate & Kings Cross).
 My consulting room feels calm and comfortable and provides a safe, relaxing environment, with a discreet entrance and ample parking.